NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-07-best-property-portals-in-poland-ranked.md

-Advertising fees and geeography all play a part in where properties are shown so it may be worth checking out more than one portal depending on your requirements.
+Advertising fees and geography all play a part in where properties are shown so it may be worth checking out more than one portal depending on your requirements.

-We wil start this series with renting only and using national statistics.
+We will begin this series with renting only and using national statistics.
 In later articles we will cover buying and also look at the best in terms of your city. - Like us now on facebook to avoid missing out.